The pandemic continues to cause unprecedented disruption across industries worldwide.

 The report has also analysed the competitive landscape of the market with some of the key players being Alienware, Logitech, Razer, Mad Catz, Turtle Beach, Corsair, Cooler Master, Sennheiser, HyperX, SteelSeries, Anker, Roccat, Reddragon, Das, Gamdias, Sades, etc.

-The global gaming peripherals market size reached US$ 83.4 Billion in 2019.
+The global gaming peripherals market was worth US$ 3.64 Billion in 2020.